harshil21/carbonpy/README.md

 compound.molecular_formula()
 >>> C₈H₄
 ```
-Example- 2-Methylpropane would be expressed as:
+Example- 2-Methylpropane would be expressed as (once branches are supported):
 ```
 a = Namer('CH3-CH(CH3)-CH3').analyser()
 >>> 2-Methylpropane
 ```

 Will support naming with functional groups in the future.

-P.S: This project is NOT dead.